cap-js/docs/java/working-with-cql/query-execution.md

 #### Querying Parameterized Views on SAP HANA { #querying-views}

-To query [views with parameters](../../advanced/hana#views-with-parameters) on SAP HANA, build a select statement and execute it with the corresponding named parameter values.
+To query [views with parameters](../../advanced/hana#views-with-parameters) on SAP HANA, build a select statement and execute it with [named parameter](#named-parameters) values that correspond to the view's parameters.

-Let's consider the following `Books` entity and a parameterized view that returns the `ID` and `title` of `Books` with stock >= `minStock`:
+Let's consider the following `Books` entity and a parameterized view `BooksView`, which returns the `ID` and `title` of `Books` with `stock` greater or equal to the value of the parameter `minStock`:

 ```cds
 entity Books {